laurasdeluca/laurasdeluca.github.io/about.md

 ENGL76207-A
         Special Topics: Queenship: Narratives of Power and Identity                                                                    Fall 2025

-ENGL 76-101 CC: Cleopatra’s Cultural Afterlife: Representations of Ancient Egypt in Popular Discourse                                Spring 2025
+ENGL 76-101 CC: Cleopatra’s Cultural Afterlife: Representations of Ancient Egypt in Popular Discourse                                Spring 2025, Summer 2025

 ENGL 76-106 A3: Writing about Ancient Egypt  (2 sections)                                                                            Spring 2024